5 Easy Ways to Make Your Email Program More Data-Driven

 Also, don’t forget about A/B testing your landing pages.
 That’s where your most dedicated and engaged users land.
 That’s why it’s your duty as an email marketer to make sure you close the deal and ensure your users are taking an action on your landing page.

-As a reminder, your email marketing program is unique, and so are all the users on your list.
+Your email marketing program is unique, and so are all the users on your list.
 Pay attention to your users and how they’re reacting to your emails.
 Test everything, and treat your users with respect by offering them a personalized email marketing experience.
 Data drives all of this, and by embracing data driven email you will see a bump in your engagement, ROI, and list health.

 Sign up for your free 14 day trial of Sendlane and find out how the right data can drive your email campaign.